stmstmstm/stm/README.md

 ```
 python manifold.py --gpu 0 --log_dir log1
 ```
-Note that the weight for manifold loss is set to be 0 by default, to train the network using manifold loss, run:
+The weight for manifold loss is set to be 0.2 by default, to train the network using manifold loss, run:

 ```
 python manifold.py --manifold_weight sigma
 ```
-Several hyper-parameter can be set by add  --manifold_weigh, --learning_rate, --decay_step and etc.
+Other hyper-parameters can be set by adding  --manifold_weigh, --learning_rate, --decay_step and etc.

 An example log file is also attached for reference.